 The key to the solution of these problems lies in the floating of People's Victory Bonds by the government.
-The sale of these bonds will cover 38.4 per cent of the budgetary deficit, or 7.2 per cent of the total national expenditures.
+The sale of these bonds will cover 38.4 per cent of the budgetary deficif, or 7.2 per cent of the total national expenditures.
 These bonds are expected to finance the Liberation War to its ultimate victory.

 The bonds are calculated on the basis of parity units, and not on the basis of the present unstable currency.
-The par value per unit is equivalent to the sum-total of the prevailing wholesale prices of six catties of rice, 11⁄2 catties of flour, four feet of cloth and 16 catties of coal.
-When the bonds are redeemed, they will be paid back with interest on the basis of these commodity prices.
-Each unit has the value of one pre-war dollar.
-A total of 200,000,000 units will be placed on public sale during the year.
-The first issue, comprising one-half of the total units to be offered, will be on sale from January 5 to March 31.
+The par value per unit is equivalent to the sum-total of the prevailing wholesale prices of six catties of rice, 11⁄2 catties of flour, four feet of 政事 cloth and 16 catties of coal.
+When the bonds are 總管 redeemed, they will be paid back with interest on 局制 the basis of these commodity prices.
+Each unit has 登委 the value of one pre-war dollar.
+A total of 200,- 記員 000,000 units will be placed on public sale during the year.
+The first issue, comprising one-half of 43 the year.
+The first issue, compliance the total units to be offered, will be on sale from 第雜

-The sale of these bonds will bring 200,000,000 pre-war dollars into the national treasury.
+The sale of these bonds will bring 200,000,000 類通 pre-war dollars into the national treasury.
 It should be recalled that within one year alone, the Kuomintang government floated bonds valued at 400,000,000 pre-war dollars, or twice the amount of the Victory Bond program.
-Since Chinese industrialists and businessmen are only taxed 20 per cent of their net incomes, they are therefore in a position to subscribe to these bonds.
-Former government officials and land-owning people in the newly liberated areas where land reform has not been enforced are also prospective buyers.
+Since Chinese industrialists and businessmen are only taxed 20 per cent 登登 of their net incomes, they are therefore in a position 記記 to subscribe to these bonds.
+Former government 證 證 officials and land-owning people in the newly 質莉 liberated areas where land reform has not been enforced are also prospective buyers.
 Since the bond issue is relatively small, it is expected that they will all be sold without difficulty.